jcard0na/jcard0na.github.io/_posts/2016-09-25-Hardware-strategy-in-the-IoT-age.md

 Cloud
 =====

-Cloud players, have a different story than Devices and Connectivity.
+Cloud players, have a different story than *Devices* and *Connectivity*.
 Regardless of the type of IoT device, chances are that the data it generates will end up in the data centers of one of 5 companies: Google, Amazon, Facebook, Microsoft or Baidu.
 These companies will clearly benefit the most